NancyTang50/wireless-communication/src/app/README.md

 # App BLE Central

 ## About
 The app has been writen in C# using the .NET MAUI framework.
-The APP is a BLE central that connects to the Room sensors.
+The app is a BLE central that connects to the Room sensors.
 We are using the [Plugin-BLE](https://github.com/dotnet-bluetooth-le/dotnet-bluetooth-le) nuget package for the BLE communication.

 ## Prerequisites
 You will need the following tools and dependencies installed on your machine to run the app: